Eyeing China, Philippines gains U.S. ship in military upgrade

 China, Taiwan and Vietnam claim the entire South China Sea while Brunei, Malaysia and the Philippines have partial claims on areas believed to have rich deposits of oil and natural gas.

-Last year, China added to Manila's alarm by occupying the Scarborough Shoal just 124 nautical miles (230 km) off the Philippine coast, following a tense stand-off with Philippine vessels.
+Last year, China added to Manila's alarm by occupying the Scarborough Shoal just 124 nautical miles off the Philippine coast, following a tense stand-off with Philippine vessels.

-The Philippines received the latest cutter for free under Washington's foreign military financing programme, but spent about $15 million to upgrade its weapons and radar systems.
+The Philippines received the latest cutter for free under Washington's foreign military financing program, but spent about $15 million to upgrade its weapons and radar systems.

 General Emmanuel Bautista, head of the 130,000-member armed forces, said the ship would make "a big contribution" to efforts to secure Philippine territorial waters against intrusions.